spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 # Overview

-Palette VerteX provides FIPS-compliant infrastructure components in cluster profiles.
-These components are:
+Palette VerteX provides FIPS-compliant infrastructure components in Kubernetes clusters it deploys.
+These components are listed below.
+To learn more, refer to [FIPS-Compliant Components]().

 - Operating System (OS)

 - Kubernetes

 - Container Network Interface (CNI)

 - Container Storage Interface (CSI)

 You can allow users on the tenant to customize their cluster profiles by using add-on packs, which may *not* be FIPS-compliant.
 Add-on packs enhance cluster functionality by adding profile layers such as system apps, authentication, security, monitoring, logging, and more.